garrandall/popular-music-data/tracks/in-the-dark-dev.md

 Dance, dance, da-dance, dancing in the dark

-Ooh la la, ooh la la, ooh la la
+Ohla la, ohla la, ooha la
 Dancing in the dark
-Ooh la la, ooh la la, ooh la la
+Ohla la, ohla la, ooha la
 Dancing in the dark